 Blurred bar scene with a pale green martini in the foreground on a counter and soft lights in the background.

 The cocktail tasting course pairs eight drinks with three bites, using techniques like rotary evaporation, centrifugation, liquid nitrogen, and freeze-drying alongside local Korean ingredients including Chodang corn, Daejeo tomatoes, Korean melon, and perilla leaf.
-The menu changes seasonally, so the lineup depends on what’s in season.
+The menu changes seasonally, so the lineup depends on what’s fresh.

 Close-up of a dark cocktail in a martini glass on a white table, with a tall glass of water and a small dessert in a separate glass, against a blurred nighttime background.

-If I am being completely honest, I found this bar underwhelming.
+If I’m being completely honest, I found this bar underwhelming.
 The drinks at Charles H. were a lot better.
 Maybe my experience would have been different had I done the cocktail tasting instead of ordering à la carte.
 For food, I got the Jeju black pork, which was bland.

-I am still mentioning this bar because the space itself was very cool and worth checking out, and maybe you will like the drinks more than I did.
-To make a reservation, you can click here.
+I’m still mentioning this bar because the space itself is very cool and worth checking out, and maybe you’ll like the drinks more than I did.
+To make a reservation, you can book here.

 Bar Zeya

-Bar Zeya is primarily a whiskey bar, so if you are a whiskey fan, there are hundreds of bottles to choose from!
-The bar also crafts beautiful cocktails, and like the true cocktail aficionado I am, I went a bit crazy.
+Bar Zeya is primarily a whiskey bar, so if you’re a whiskey fan, you are in luck.
+The bar also crafts beautiful cocktails, and like the true cocktail aficionado I am, I went a little overboard.

-The bartenders definitely went all out on the menu.
 One drink, the K-BBQ, tasted exactly like Korean barbecue, true to its name, and comes garnished with dried pork.
-Another, the Martequita, was made with cheese tequila and tasted just like pizza.
+Another, the Martequita, is made with cheese tequila and tasted just like pizza.
+I have no notes.

-So needless to say, the bartenders played around with the craziest ingredients and created some of the most inventive cocktails in the city.
+Zeya had some pretty wild drink concoctions.
 There is food, but the menu is pretty limited.
 I was starving, so I ordered the cheese board, which hit the spot.

 Best Cocktail Bars in Jung